George Brown Theatre School: History

 George Brown College began offering several theatre arts courses in theatre, music, and dance in 1973 as part-time electives for its general student populous.
 In an effort to bring more cohesion to the College's performing arts division, Dean of Academic Studies Bradley Webb, along with the artistic leadership of veteran actor and director Joseph Shaw, founded the George Brown Theatre School in 1976.
 The school began classes in September 1976 as a two-year, 20-student program housed at the College's Kensington Campus with a focus on both theatre performance and production.
 It moved and expanded in the following year with the acquisition of a performance space at 530 King Street East while training continued at the College's Casa Loma campus.

 Upon Shaw's retirement in 1986, Heinar Piller became Artistic Director of the school.
 Piller engaged Peter C. Wylde as Head of Acting and under their leadership, the program was expanded from two to three years.
 The curriculum was redesigned with a focus on classical text and expanded performance elements to showcase its graduating students, including the addition of a children's theatre show performed by second-year students.

 Following Piller's retirement in 1997, Paul Lampert served as Artistic Director of the school for three years.
 During this time, the school expanded its training by launching the one-year Introduction to Performing Arts Careers (IPAC) program.

 James Simon took over as Artistic Director in 2000.
 In December of that year, Paul Carder, the College's then Dean of Business and Creative Arts, approached Albert Schultz, then Artistic Director of the Soulpepper Theatre Company, about creating a formal partnership between the company and the George Brown Theatre School.
 This eventually led to the creation of the Young Centre for the Performing Arts, a professional performance facility located in Toronto's Distillery District where both the school and Soulpepper are now located.
 Classes officially began at the Young Centre on September 6, 2005.

 In January 2018, the Toronto Star, CBC, and the Dialog published articles describing bullying, discrimination, harassment, and abuse perpetrated by a George Brown Theatre School faculty member against students.
 The incidents reported by former students were said to have taken place between 2000 and 2015.
 According to the articles, allegations of abuse were reported to George Brown College and the George Brown Theatre School administrations by former students in 2007 and as early as 2000.
 In 2017, additional reports cited acting professor Todd Hammond as the primary perpetrator of abuse, resulting in his leave of absence.
-As of 2020, he is no longer paid or employed by the College and has not been listed in the theatre school's faculty directory since 2018.
+He was removed from the theatre school's faculty directory in 2018 and was no longer paid or employed by the College by 2020.

 The school has since undergone several changes in response to the publications, namely the hiring of new acting professors, changes in faculty, and the succession of Sue Miner as Program Coordinator after James Simon.